AdobeDocs/experience-platform.en/help/profile/computed-attributes/ca-api.md

 title: Computed Attributes API Endpoint
 topic: guide
 type: Documentation
-description: Computed attributes are functions used to aggregate event-level data into profile-level attributes.
+description: In Adobe Experience Platform, computed attributes are functions used to aggregate event-level data into profile-level attributes.
 These functions are automatically computed so that they can be used across segmentation, activation, and personalization.
+This guide shows how to create, update, and delete computed attributes using the Real-time Customer Profile API.
 ---

 # (Alpha) Computed attributes API endpoint